Sure, we all want our babies clean and healthy.

 What to Do When Your Baby Swallowed Bath Water?

-So, how should you respond knowing your baby swallowed water?
+So, how should you respond knowing your baby swallowed bathwater?
 As parents, you want to ensure that your baby is free from any sign of danger.

 Yet, there’s no time to panic if you find your baby in a dangerous situation.